 What is a National Insurance number?

 Your National Insurance number (NINo) is a unique personal number which is used to record your National Insurance (NI) contributions.
-Employees and employers both pay NI contributions, which help to fund contributory benefits, for example, the state pension and jobseeker’s allowance.
+Employees and employers both pay NI contributions, which help to fund benefits and pensions.
 You do not need to have a NINo before starting work, but you must obtain one when you get a job.
 If you live in the UK you’ll normally receive one automatically at age 16.

 How do I get one?